dthomas00/Selenium/README.md

 # Selenium Samples

-Javasample1 - Basic tests selecting multiple objects via linktext, CSS selectors, and XPath, then navigating to the correct page with tests to ensure that the page title is correct.
+Javasample1 - Uses an IF/ELSE statement to select either Firefox, Chrome, or I.E. browsers.
+Then performs basic tests selecting multiple objects via linktext, CSS selectors, and XPath, then navigates to the correct page with tests to ensure that the page title is correct.